Occipital Neuralgia and Multiple Sclerosis

 Step 15: Read abstracts from the 4th European Headache and Migraine Trust International Congress (EHMTIC 2014)

-The latest research on managing occipital neuralgia and multiple sclerosis flare has revealed a connection between migraine and MS. Studies have shown that MS patients with migraine experience more severe symptoms, as well as radiographic evidence of the disease, compared to those without migraines.
+The latest research on managing occipital neuralgia and multiple sclerosis flare has revealed a connection between migraine and MS. Studies have shown that MS patients with migraine experience more severe symptoms.
+As well as radiographic evidence of the disease, compared to those without migraines.

 Additionally, MS patients have a threefold higher frequency of migraine compared to individuals who do not suffer from multiple sclerosis.
-Home remedies for both conditions include controlling other factors associated with migraines and occipital neuralgia such as stress, diet changes and exercise.
+Home remedies for both conditions include controlling other factors associated with migraines and occipital neuralgia.
+Such as stress, diet changes and exercise.
 Other management strategies include staying informed about the latest updates in MS

 research via email or RSS feeds and seeking out resources related to COVID-19 through phone calls or online resources.